 We are a clinical-stage immuno-oncology company developing innovative bispecific antibody therapeutics.
 Our pipeline of full-length human bispecific antibody candidates, which we refer to as Biclonics®, are generated from our Biclonics® technology platform, which is able to generate a diverse array of antibody-heavy chains against virtually any target, paired with a common light chain.
 Two heavy chains paired with a common light chain can be combined to produce novel bispecific antibodies that bind a diverse array of targets and display differentiated biology.
 By binding to two different targets, Biclonics® can provide a variety of mechanisms of action.
 For example, Merus Biclonics® can be designed to simultaneously block receptors that drive tumor cell growth and survival and to mobilize the patient's immune response by engaging T-cells and/or activating various killer cells to eradicate tumors.
 In our pre-clinical studies, our bispecific antibody candidates were effective in killing tumor cells, a result that we believe supports their potential efficacy in the treatment of cancer.
 In February 2015, we commenced a Phase 1/2 clinical trial of our most advanced bispecific antibody candidate, MCLA-128, for the treatment of HER2-expressing solid tumors.
-In January 2018, we dosed the first patient in a Phase 2, open-label, multi-center international clinical trial to evaluate MCLA-128 in two metastatic breast cancer, or MBC, populations including HER2- positive MBC patients and hormone receptor positive/HER2-low MBC patients.
-MCLA-128 is a full- length IgG bispecific antibody with enhanced antibody-dependent cellular cytotoxicity, or ADCC, targeting HER2 and HER3 receptors.
-MCLA-128 blocks the HER3 signaling pathway by employing a Dock & BlockTM mechanism.
-MCLA-128 is designed to dock onto a specific region of the HER2 receptor to orientate MCLA-128's HER3 binding arm to block HER2:HER3 heterodimerization.
+In January 2018, we dosed the first patient in a Phase 2, open-label, multicenter international clinical trial to evaluate MCLA-128 in two metastatic breast cancer, or MBC, populations including HER2-positive MBC patients and hormone receptor positive/HER2-low MBC patients.
+MCLA-128 is a full-length IgG bispecific antibody with enhanced antibody-dependent cellmediated cytotoxicity, or ADCC, targeting HER2 and HER3 receptors.
+MCLA-128 blocks the HER3 signaling pathway by employing a DOCK & BLOCK® mechanism.
+MCLA-128 is designed to "dock" onto a specific region of the HER2 receptor to orientate MCLA-128's HER3 binding arm to "block" HER2:HER3 heterodimerization.
 Oncogenic signaling through the HER3 pathway, even in the presence of high heregulin concentrations, may thus be effectively blocked.
 The Phase 2 clinical trial is designed to observe the activity of this HER2/HER3-targeted candidate in combination with current standards of care in areas of unmet need.
-Concurrently, our Phase 1/2 clinical trial evaluating single agent activity for MCLA-128 in gastric, ovarian, endometrial and non-small cell lung, or NSCL, cancers is ongoing and we anticipate defining a clinical plan for MCLA-128 in solid tumors beyond metastatic breast cancer thereafter.
+The trial is ongoing and is enrolling patients at sites in the United States and Europe.
+We plan to provide an update on the Phase 2 clinical trial in the second half of 2019.
+Concurrently, our Phase 1/2 clinical trial evaluating single agent activity for MCLA-128 in gastric, cancer and non-small cell lung cancer or NSCLC is ongoing.